 Varanasi is best visited between October and March.
 Every year in November, Varanasi hosts the Ganga Mahotsav, a five-day grand celebration that is a highlight of the city.
 The tourist attractions in Varanasi during this period will allow you to see the finest of the city!

-Point – If you are a budget traveller I would suggest you visit Varanasi in the month of Jan or Feb as at the time of the festival, Varanasi becomes one of the costlier city in terms of everything.
+Point – If you are a budget traveller I would suggest you visit Varanasi in the month of Jan or Feb as, at the time of the festival, Varanasi becomes one of the costlier cities in terms of everything.

 There are 84 Ghats are exist in Varanasi and one can easily complete the Ghats one by one as all the ghats are connected to each other.
 The first Ghat is Assi Ghat and the last ghat is Adi Keshava Ghat.